 Visit one of the most notable historic sites in Iceland, the village of Reykholt.

-Take a short trip to the Snorrastofa, an independent research center dedicated to honoring Snorri’s life and contribution to medieval studies.
+Take a short trip to the Snorrastofa, a research center honoring Snorri’s life and contribution to medieval studies.

-The rest of this quaint town is also a delight to explore with its scenic surroundings and fascinating features, including one of Iceland’s oldest geothermal structures – Snorralaug geothermal pool.
+The rest of this quaint town is also a delight to explore.

 Your 6-day Iceland adventure concludes with a trip back to Reykjavik.